Metastable phase separation and information retrieval in multicomponent mixtures: Metastable Phase separation in Hopfield liquids

 then the stationarity conditions $\bar{\mu}_{i}^{(\alpha)} = \bar{\mu}_{i}^{(-\alpha)}$ and $\Pi^{(\alpha)} = \Pi^{(-\alpha)}$ are satisfied for the above expressions of $\bar{\mu}_{i}^{(\pm\alpha)}$ and $\Pi^{(\pm\alpha)}$.

-Notice that the stationary compositions of the two phases $\alpha$ and $-\alpha$ are the same as those found previously in the grandcanonical setup~\cite{braz2024liquid}.
-However, here the volume fraction $\phi$ is an external control parameter, whereas in the grandcanonical ensemble it is a variable that is determined by the chemical potentials of the reservoirs.
+Notice that the stationary compositions of the two phases $\alpha$ and $-\alpha$ are the same as those found previously in the grand canonical setup~\cite{braz2024liquid}.
+However, here we consider a spatially heterogeneous state consisting of two phases, while Ref.~\cite{braz2024liquid} studied homogeneous states consisting of one phase.
+Furthermore, here the volume fraction $\phi$ is an external control parameter, whereas in the grand canonical ensemble it is a variable that is determined by the chemical potentials of the reservoirs.

-Figure~\ref{fig:hopf_stab}A shows the solutions to Eq.~\eqref{eq:easy1} as a function of $v_2$.
+Figure~\ref{fig:hopf_stab}A shows the solutions to Eq.~\eqref{eq:easy1} as a function of $\phi$.
 The plot shows that the liquid mixture has stationary phases that successfully retrieve the prescribed phases if

-In the limit of $v_2\gg 1$, we recover full retrieval as $a\rightarrow 1$.
+There is an intermediate value of the volume fraction $\phi$ for which the overlap $a$, and thus the quality of retrieval, is maximal.
 Notice that Fig.~\ref{fig:hopf_stab}A does not show the typical first order phase transition of liquid mixtures, as it is a plot of the stationary state.
 To study phase transitions we should analyze the stability of the resultant phase, and as will become evident, near the transition line $\phi(v_2-v_3\phi)\approx 1$ the stationary phase is not stable.

 We finally remark that the liquid Hopfield model also admits stationary states with $C>2$ that consist of multiple pairs of retrieval and anti-retrieval phases.
-Each pair has compositions $\vec{\phi}^{(\alpha)}$ and $\vec{\phi}^{(-\alpha)}$ given by the Eqs.~\eqref{eq:drop1} and~\eqref{eq:drop2}, and the corresponding compartment volumes satisfy $w^{(\alpha)} = w^{(-\alpha)}$, but are otherwise arbitrary.
-Therefore, phase separated states involving one or more target phases are stationary states of the model.
+In particular, a phase-separated state composed of multiple pairs of stationary phases, with compositions $\vec{\phi}^{(\alpha)}$ and $\vec{\phi}^{(-\alpha)}$ as given by Eqs.~\eqref{eq:drop1} and~\eqref{eq:drop2}, and with compartment volumes satisfying $w^{(\alpha)} = w^{(-\alpha)}$ (but otherwise arbitrary), is stationary provided that $a = a^\ast$ holds for all pairs of retrieval–antiretrieval phases.
 Next, we study the stability of these states.